Cometi951/NYTimes-Milan/README.md

 # NY Times - Milan's Exercise

 to install and Run
+-> Go to Code and click.
--> Download zip or copy just URL and paste into Android Git.
+-> Download zip or copy URL (HTTP://...) and paste into and clone into Android studio.
 -> wait for Gradle build. once build completed just click on Run button with selected Emulator or Device.
 -> for debug and see the API call and response open Logcat in android studio.